brgonzlez/panchronos/README.md

 # 1/ Installation
 First you need to have `Nextflow` and `Conda/Mamba` installed.
 To install `Nextflow`, please follow the instructions: https://www.nextflow.io/docs/latest/install.html.
 For `Conda`, if you don't already have any version installed, we recomend using Miniforge: https://github.com/conda-forge/miniforge

-To veryfy that Nextflow is properly installed and available in your environment, please run:
+To verify that Nextflow is properly installed and available in your environment, please run:

 >`nextflow info`